smitpi/PSToolKit/docs/docs/Set-PSToolKitSystemSettings.md

 ```

 ### -InstallVMWareTools
-Install VMware tools if device is a vm.
+Install VMware tools if device is a VM.

 ```yaml
 Type: SwitchParameter